mightykip/Skin.js/README.md

 Skin.js
 =======

-Put some skin on your Backbone.js Application.
+Put some skin on your Backbone.js application.